gosu/releasy/README.md

 ### 7-Zip

-[7z](http://www.7-zip.org) must be installed on your system for Releasy to work:
+The [7z](http://www.7-zip.org) command must be installed on your system for Releasy to work:

   - Installing on OS X homebrew: